M0-EI Planning the Master's Thesis

 The research plan is assessed by the student's supervisor.

-Compulsory activity is only valid for one semester, i.e. if a student wants to take the course again, the compulsory activity must be taken again.
-There is a requirement that the compulsory activity must be approved in order to present itself for assessment.
+The mandatory activity is valid only for one semester, i.e., if a student would like to retake the course, the mandatory activity also need to be retaken.
+The mandatory activity must be approved in order to be assessed in the course.

 A signed contract between student and supervisor is submitted to the faculty by post-hh@nmbu.no by 1 December for the master's thesis in the spring.